C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 > **Learning Objectives for Section 2:**
 > By completing this section, you will be able to:
 > - Apply source criticism methods to code, attending simultaneously to its technical function, textual content, historical context, and archival transmission
-> - Use programming language choices as chronological and cultural markers
+> - Use programming language choices, naming conventions, and code style as chronological and cultural markers
-> - Analyze comments, naming conventions, and documentation for cultural and historical evidence
+> - Analyze comments, documentation practices, and embedded cultural references for historical and social evidence
+> - Trace how code transforms across multiple preservation stages (original creation, archival storage, digitisation, transcription, platform publication)
+> - Examine authorship, attribution, and invisible labour in software development through code artifacts and complementary sources
-> - Recognize the limits of what code alone can reveal about its creation context
+> - Recognize both the possibilities and limitations of what code alone can reveal about its creation context and the necessity of triangulating multiple source types
+> - Understand code as cultural expression, including its playful, creative, and political dimensions beyond purely functional purposes

 Understanding source code as a historical source requires developing new literacy skills that bridge technical and cultural analysis.
 Source code is fundamentally a form of writing—a way humans communicate instructions, ideas, and solutions to both computers and other humans.
 Like other written forms, it bears the marks of its author's background, the conventions of its era, and its cultural context.
 Programming languages function similarly to human languages in that they have their own grammar, style conventions, and cultural associations that evolve across different communities and historical periods.

-### 2.a Source Criticism in the Digital Age — 25 minutes
+### 2.a Source Criticism in the Digital Age — 35 minutes

 Approaching code as a historical source does not require you to become a programmer—but it does require developing a new kind of literacy.
 Just as art historians learn to see paintings differently than casual viewers, and musicologists learn to hear compositions with trained attention, historians of computing must learn to read code with awareness of its technical, textual, and cultural dimensions simultaneously.
 This lesson develops that awareness without assuming prior programming experience, while recognizing that code is not simply "text in another language" but a distinctive form of human expression with its own material and logical properties.